alaraayan/project-3-client/README.md

 ```

 Testing the endpoints was crucial before jumping onto the frontend.
 I worked on implementing the movies index endpoint , all movie by moods making sure this bought back the correct data.
 Chloe worked on the search, post moods/movies routes and Alara on the register, login routes along with the comment routes and deleting movies, moods.
-Great team dynamics and time management enabled us to move swiftly through the complex backend and work on it in smaller, manageable steps.
+Great team dynamics and time-management enabled us to move swiftly through the complex backend and work on it in smaller, manageable steps.
 Also we had great organisation making sure we were getting up to date and resolving our merge conflicts on git 3 times a day.
 One in the morning when we met, one at lunch and one before leaving for the day.

 ```
 async function showMoviesByMood(req, res, next) {